Skip to main content

 What "facet" means here

-A Durable Object Facet is a way to run a Dynamic Worker inside a parent Durable Object's V8 isolate — same process, same thread, no network hop.
+A Durable Object Facet is a way to run a Dynamic Worker inside a parent Durable Object's V8 isolate — same process, same thread.
 Each facet gets its own 128 MB memory budget, but they share the runtime infrastructure, which is what makes the call cheap.
 A call into a facet is just a local Workers RPC hop, not a network round-trip.

 The fixture